What Happens after a Consolidation Chart Pattern?

 If the price breaks-out to the upward side then the market trend is considered to be a bullish upward trend.

-If the price breaks out to the downwards side then the trend is considered to be a bearish downward trend.
+If the price breaks out to the downwards side then the trend is regarded to be a bearish downward trend.

-Traders can decide what side of consolidation to trade in once the price breakout happens & not before the price breakout.
+Traders can decide what side of consolidation to trade in once the price breakout happens & not before the market price break-out.